• Skip to primary navigation

 Of course, I took a few liberties with the recipe my friend sent.
 I shortened the ingredient list a bit and consolidated a few of the steps.
 The result is a tasty mix that’s healthy and simple to prepare.
 I wonder how far off from the original recipe I am…a bit like the game of telephone that used to be so popular!!

 I encourage you to own this recipe and rename it too!
 You can swap out the nuts for others you prefer, or have on hand.
 Add in a bit more cayenne if you like more heat.
 Sometimes I use chipotle chili powder for a smoky flavor that’s also spicy.
 I love the bright color and natural anti-inflammatory effects of turmeric in this spice mix.
-Remember the active ingredient in turmeric is curcumin and black pepper enhances the absorption in the body, so you’ll want to keep that in if you make any changes.
+Remember the active ingredient in turmeric is curcumin and black pepper enhances the absorption in the body.

 Fill a jar with tasty spiced nuts, add a ribbon, and voila—the perfect hostess gift.